 Personally, I’m not a fan of the research and development in Railway Empire, it does the job it was set out to do but it feels a bit cheap and tacked on.
 If you build a few universities and play for a few years, you can buy pretty much all of the available updates and give yourself a massive advantage both financially and in terms of train performance.
 That may sound great but it makes the game a little easy – as such, I’ve been playing it where I only put points into the locomotive side to unlock the new trains and the updates on the train.
 It means the chapters take a bit longer but that’s fine, nothing is mandatory so everyone is free to play it as they wish.

 Okay, so you’ve completed the five chapter missions and scored the highest possible score on them all, is that it?
 Of course not!
-We have three more modes for you to jump into and enjoy, each of which allows you to choose a new character to play as and each one has their own unique boost regarding different gameplay mechanics.
+We have three more modes for you to jump into and enjoy, each of which allows you to choose a new character to play as, each one with their own unique boost regarding different gameplay mechanics.

 As you would expect, you have the choice of eleven different scenarios which are spread across seven different maps.
 Each scenario has its own mini-story and set of new challenges and goals.
 For example, I’ve loaded up an 1850 Cattle Drive scenario and you are required to deliver a certain number of cattle to various locations and then distribute the meat to other cities off of that.
 This particular mission requires everything to be done before you hit your fifth year – so if you are playing the game at normal speed, that’s two hours.
 You’re looking at about 15-20 hours worth of extra content in these eleven scenarios.